The devastating true story of Elephant Man, Joseph Merrick

 It was an awful childhood for the handicapped boy.

-As his deformities got worse, he managed to find a job at a cigar shop, but it became too difficult for him to do the fiddly job of rolling cigars with his large right hand.
+As his deformities got worse, he managed to find a job at a cigar shop but it became too difficult for him to do the fiddly job of rolling cigars with his large right hand.

-His father arranged a hawker's license so the boy could sell gloves as a door-to-door salesman.
+His father arranged a hawker's licence so the boy could sell gloves as a door-to-door salesman.
 But his appearance frightened potential customers and he struggled to make any money.

-Joseph Senior was said to be a very cruel man, beating the boy if he came home with no money.
+Joseph snr was said to be a very cruel man, beating the boy if he came home with no money.
 His stepmother would refuse to give the boy any food until he'd made enough money to pay for his keep.

 He was so miserable at home, he ran away several times.
 Luckily there was one kind person in his life, his uncle Charles Merrick who let him live with him and tried to help him with his business selling gloves.
 But his licence was revoked after a couple of years due to customers being scared of him.